SirMefju/SirMefju/README.md

 ### Hi there,
 :octocat: I treat GitHub as a private repository for code snippets.
 :robot: I automate everything <s>because I'm lazy</s> because I want to constantly improve and test my skills with new challenges.
-:page_with_curl: Engineering thesis: an application for research custom neural networks.
-:page_with_curl: Master's thesis: remote work environment with agile methodologies.
 :school: <a href="https://pg.edu.pl">Gdańsk University of Technology</a>: Master of Computer Science
-:office: <a href="https://www.ergo.com/pl-PL/Microsites/ETS/Start">ET&S</a>: Junior Developer
+:office: <a href="https://www.ergo.com/pl-PL/Microsites/ETS/Start">EH</a>: Junior Developer

 ### I am working and interested in: